The Phantom Stockman: Foreign release

 In the United States it was released as Return of the Plainsman whilst the working title was The Sundowner.
 In Britain the film was known as Cattle Station or The Tribesman.

 Legacy

 Heath left the team and tried to get up his own film called The Jackeroo but was unsuccessful.

 Elphick later went to Hollywood and enjoyed a successful career under the name "Victoria Shaw".
+Rafferty and Robinson went on to make several more movies together as producer.